The government is working closely with the food and drink industry to ensure the public can continue to access the food they need.

 Getting support with food supplies as a clinically extremely vulnerable person

-If you have received this letter and registered on the Government website and have been assessed as having no other means of accessing food, you will be eligible for a Government food parcel to be delivered to your home.
-The Government has begun delivering parcels and is working to deliver as many as possible as soon as possible.
+If you have received this letter and registered on the Government website and requested essential food supplies (and have been assessed as having no other means of accessing food), you will be eligible for a Government food parcel to be delivered to your home.
+The Government is working to deliver as many as possible as soon as possible.
 Your information will be also be passed to food retailers to prioritise you for home delivery slots.
 If you think you should have received a letter but haven’t had one, then you should contact your GP.

 You may not fall into this category of being clinically vulnerable but you are vulnerable in other ways and in need of support getting essential food supplies.
-The Government is working to identify these individuals as soon as possible, and is working with food retailers and volunteer groups to help prioritise those individuals for home deliveries or support with getting food supplies.
+The Government is working to identify these individuals as soon as possible, and is working with volunteer groups, local authorities and food retailers to help support those individuals with getting food supplies.

 Wherever possible you should continue to rely on friends, family and wider support to help you meet your needs.